bbauska/front-end-web-ui/README.md

 -   [Top 10 Front-End Frameworks of 2018](https://www.keycdn.com/blog/front-end-frameworks/)
 -   [The 5 Most Popular Front-end Frameworks Compared](https://www.sitepoint.com/most-popular-frontend-frameworks-compared/)

-## Responsive Design and Bootstrap Grid System: Objectives and Outcomes
+<h3>Responsive Design and Bootstrap Grid System: Objectives and Outcomes</h3>

 In this lesson, you will be given an overview of responsive web design and an introduction to the Bootstrap grid system.
 The exercises will concentrate on enhancing your web project using the Bootstrap grid in order to make it responsive.